 Is it ever possible to postpone repayment of the loan?

-You may defer repayment while you are enrollded in school at least half-time.
+You may defer repayment while you are enrolled in school at least half-time.

 If you have trouble making your scheduled loan payments, you should contact

 your loan servicer immediately.
-There are options your loan service can explain
+There are options your loan servicer can explain

-to you such as as changing your replayment plan, requesting a deferment or
+to you such as changing your repayment plan, requesting a deferment or a forbearance

-a forbearance thay would allow you to temporarily stop or lower the payments
+that would allow you to temporarily stop or lower the payments on your loan.

 Is interest charged during deferment or forbearance?